cleverdevil/plexyfin/README.md

 When the artwork sync feature is enabled:
 - All existing poster images for media items will be completely removed before new ones are added
 - All existing backdrop/fanart images for media items will be completely removed before new ones are added
+- All existing poster and backdrop images for TV show seasons will be completely removed before new ones are added
 - Custom artwork you've manually set in Jellyfin will be permanently lost

 **It is STRONGLY recommended to create a backup of your Jellyfin metadata directory before performing a sync, especially the first time.**